OpenOrg-gg/yearn-euler/README.md

-# Yearn Strategy Brownie Mix
+# Yearn Strategy Brownie Mix - Euler:

+Simple V1 strat designed to have deposit only vaults and supporting ySwaps and remote claiming.

+Purpose is to reduce overhead on managing multiple assets and support new single sided vaults which are important to partners.

+V2 will include leverage debt mining for major vaults once the EUL claiming is released.

 ## What you'll find here